dxxmsdxy/onchain-canon/README.md

 A license can turn an OC inscription into an IP NFT where ownership of the inscription confers rights.

-The license can be identified by name or by pointing to the inscription ID of the license on-chain.
+The license can be identified by name or by pointing to the inscription ID of the license onchain.

 If no license is specified, all rights are reserved as normal by their rights holders, and are not associated with OC inscription ownership in any way.